Home Buying

 • Deceased estates: If you inherit a property via a will, you'll only be required to pay a concessional rate of stamp duty.
 However, if you've inherited the property as a co-owner and wish to sell your share to the other owners, you'll have to pay stamp duty on your share of the property.

-• Off-the-plan purchases.
-If you purchase an apartment off the plan, you're able to defer payment of stamp duty for up to 12 months from the date you sign your agreement or until the property is completed, whichever comes first.
+• Off-the-plan purchases: If you purchase an apartment off the plan, you're able to defer payment of stamp duty for up to 15 months from the date you sign your agreement or until the property is completed, whichever comes first, if conditions are met.

 To find out more information, check the NSW Government's website.